 This is not an argument against libertarianism, so don’t jump to the conclusion that because the analysis is done on certain aspects of capitalism I must be making denunciations.
 And for those that find themselves getting defensive over a critique, they should do a personal inventory on where they are investing their emotion because it’s that very deposit that causes divisiveness.

 This post assumes you are familiar with Noam Chomsky’s perception of the world.

 If you read Milton Friedman and other apostles of libertarianism, they don’t call for democracy but freedom—a very restrictive concept of freedom.
 It’s a freedom not of a working person to control their lives and work and so on, but it is their freedom to submit themselves to a higher authority.

 Chomsky is saying that libertarianism’s view on freedom has much irony because by submitting to a corporation, we are giving up some freedoms.
-Admittedly I never thought of it like this, but he does point out the obvious quite well for those that may have missed it.
+Admittedly I never thought of it like this, but he does point out the obvious quite well for those who may have missed it.

 And for those that say people have a choice to not work for a company, then they are using an incorrect definition of free will for the sake of their argument.
-The idea of free will has been distorted by libertarians to make their arguments work much like theologians do on their arguments for God.
+The idea of free will has been distorted by libertarians to make their arguments work much like theologians do in their arguments for God.
 People do make choices, but they are not made in the rational way they claim.

 They are in favor of private tyranny—the worst kind of tyranny—tyranny by unaccountable private concentrations of wealth.
 They mean—maybe they don’t understand it but if you think it through it’s pretty obvious—the kind of government interference they want to block is the kind that wouldn’t permit unconstrained tyranny on the part of totally unaccountable entities, which is what corporations are